Santino Andino

-Santino Andino Valencia (born 25 October 2005) is an Argentine professional footballer who plays as a winger for Godoy Cruz in the Argentine Primera Division.
+Santino Andino Valencia (born 25 October 2005) is an Argentine professional footballer who plays as a winger for Super League Greece club Panathinaikos.

 Career

 He joined Godoy Cruz at a young age and professed through the youth ranks signing a professional contract with the club in July 2024.
 He made his debut in the Argentine Primera Division in a 1–1 draw against Sarmiento de Junín in September 2024.
 Later that month, he scored his first league goal for the club against Club Atlético Huracán.

+On 16 January 2026, he signed a contract with Panathinaikos.
+The two sides agreed on €10 million for 75% of the rights to the Argentine winger, while the remaining 25% will be kept by Godoy Cruz.
+The agreement even states that if Antino is not sold within the next three years, then Panathinaikos will be asked to buy the remaining 25% of his rights.

 Style of play

 Godoy Cruz coach Daniel Oldrá praised his pace after giving him his debut in the Argentina top flight.